Skip to content

 Dependency Graph

 Each sequent formula in the proof is stored as a node in the dependency graph.
 Proof steps are represented by a hyperedge starting at the new sequent formulas introduced.
 If the step required some formulas to be present beforehand, the hyperedge points to these nodes.
 (For technical reasons, this hyperedge is stored as a collection of regular edges from each input to each output.)
 Proof steps that close a proof branch start at a special kind of node: a "closed goal" node.
+See the last section below for all types of graph nodes.

 The extension automatically constructs the dependency graph when loading or constructing a proof.
 The number of nodes and edges is displayed in the sidebar.
 You may inspect the dependency graph by clicking on "Show rendering of graph".
 This requires an installation of Graphviz on your system (more specifically, dot or dot.exe needs to be in your $PATH).
 Installation instructions are available at graphviz.org.